tobyhooper/gameoflife/README.md

 # The Game of Life
-John Conway's game of life written in Python 3
+John Conway's game of life written in Python 3 with pygame